In our Nationwide insurance review, we give the company 4.4 out of 5.0 stars as we compare its average costs to

 - Autopay: Sign up for automatic payments.

-Nationwide auto insurance comes with annual On Your Side® reviews.
+Nationwide auto insurance comes with an annual On Your Side® review.
 This service has an insurance agent check in with you once a year to make sure you fully understand your policy and ask if you want to make any changes.

 Nationwide Car Insurance Coverage

 Nationwide offers the following types of car insurance coverage:

 - Bodily injury liability (BI): Covers medical bills for other people in accidents you cause

 - Property damage liability (PD): Covers auto repairs for other people's vehicles in accidents you cause